Public Health Sciences Division, Fred Hutch

 Dr. Matthew Triplette is a pulmonologist who studies how best to implement lung cancer screening to save the most lives.
 He explores the barriers and facilitators to screening as well as potential disparities.
 Dr. Triplette also studies lung disease and lung cancer in underserved and at-risk populations, including immunosuppressed patients with HIV or prior organ transplant.

-Assistant Professor, Division of Pulmonary, Critical Care and Sleep Medicine
+Associate Professor, Division of Pulmonary, Critical Care and Sleep Medicine

 University of Washington School of Medicine